‘Enhanced' Risk for Severe Storms in DC Area

 Strong to severe storms are likely to wallop the D.C. area on Thursday afternoon and evening, fueled by heat and humidity in the air.

-Storms are most likely to arrive around 2-3 p.m. and continue until 9 p.m., Storm Team4 Meteorologist Chuck Bell says.
+Storms are most likely to arrive in the afternoon in northern Maryland before moving to the metro area and then moving out to southern Maryland, Storm Team4 Meteorologist Chuck Bell says.

-Damaging winds and hail are the main threat with the strongest storms.
-The possibility of tornadoes can't be ruled out, the National Weather Service says.
+Storms could keep churning long after sunset but should settle down by late in the evening, around 10 p.m.

 A strong cold front is the main trigger for these storms and makes determining the exact timing a little tricky.